scriptrdotio/howto/architecture/environment_configurations.md

 *Figure 3 - Dedicated environment*

-## Features of a scriptr.io account
+## Anatomy of a scriptr.io account
 Regardless of the scriptr.io environment you select, you will always create one or many accounts to implement your applications/solutions.
 In an account, you can create **applications**.
 For each application you can create:
 - Backend scripts (run on the cloud) that implement the business logic and the API of the application
 - UI scripts, such as dashboards (run in the browser), if you need a front-end to visualize data and/or allow users to interact with your application